-This webinar will focus on the safety and well-being of seniors within the context of climate change.
-Using a participatory adaptation planning process conducted with members of the senior community in Bridgeport Connecticut as a case study, the presentation will describe seniors’ unique characteristics that put them at risk to climate change and will share specific recommendations to enhance their resilience.
-Additionally, the presentation will discuss the participatory process itself to illustrate an approach for engaging seniors and other vulnerable groups directly in adaptation planning.
-As part of the presentation, these issues will be considered through a municipal lens with an eye toward safeguarding seniors and other vulnerable groups within the context of city wide emergency preparedness efforts.
-Throughout, the presentation will balance site-specific insights with broadly applicable frameworks and will illustrate how considerations and techniques may be adapted to differing contexts.
+This webinar focused on the safety and well-being of seniors within the context of climate change.
+Using a participatory adaptation planning process conducted with members of the senior community in Bridgeport Connecticut as a case study, the presentation described seniors’ unique characteristics that put them at risk to climate change and shared specific recommendations to enhance their resilience.
+Additionally, the presentation discussed the participatory process itself to illustrate an approach for engaging seniors and other vulnerable groups directly in adaptation planning.
+As part of the presentation, these issues were considered through a municipal lens with an eye toward safeguarding seniors and other vulnerable groups within the context of city wide emergency preparedness efforts.
+Throughout, the presentation balanced site-specific insights with broadly applicable frameworks and illustrated how considerations and techniques may be adapted to differing contexts.

 Presenter: Jason Rhoades, PhD

 Researcher, Center for Climate Preparedness and Community Resilience; International Service Program Director and Faculty, AUNE